287825302/MSDA3/README.md

 -Use HTTPS for all communication
 -Implement fine-grained access control
 -All sensitive data is encrypted and stored
--Implement audit logging to record all key operations

 ## 6. Scalability considerations
 -Use